waal70/home-infra/debian-preseed/BootstrapSelfREADME.md

 Restart vscode and go through the authentication for github.
 It should now be able to interact with the keyring

-You should now be good to go!
+And, you should now be good to go!